Find Affordable College Courses

 $38,160 Average Tuition & Fees

-Campbell University did quite well in this year’s ranking of the best value schools for public health students.
-It came in at #7 on the list.
-Campbell is a moderately-sized private not-for-profit school located in the town of Buies Creek.
+Campbell University ranked #7 on this year’s Best Value Public Health Schools in the Southeast Region list.
+Campbell is a medium-sized private not-for-profit school located in the town of Buies Creek.

 Out-of-state tuition fees for undergraduate students at Campbell are $38,160 per year.